junh1024/junh1024-Documents/Audio/Surround/Ambisonics - Reusing Effects.md

 Whether you work in surround or Ambisonics, I recommend you download the [IEM Suite](https://plugins.iem.at/), and maybe [MCFX Suite](http://www.matthiaskronlachner.com/?p=1910) since they have many useful plugins.
 There's also my [Reaper-Surround suite](https://github.com/junh1024/Reaper-Surround/blob/master/README.md#introduction) with plugins ending in .txt

+After this document was initially posted in March 2026,  Fiedler Armada was released a month later.
+It claims to convert any mono/stereo VST3 plugin into immersive surround/ambisonics.
+But when using ambisonics processing, an external ambisonic decoder neads to be used.
+So basically defeating the purpose of supporting ambisonics.
+Also, there are lots of overheads running multiple copies of a plugin.
+Thus, a dedicated multi-channel plugin is still the most elegant solution.

 ## Background
-there are many free or paid surround and Ambisonics Suites.
+There are many free or paid surround and Ambisonics Suites.
 Those won't be covered here.

-There's also ways to use stereo plugins in multichannel by duplicating them.
-Some DAWs do this (like pro tools & wavelab) and will be briefly covered in each section.
+There's also ways to use mono/stereo plugins in multichannel by duplicating them.
+Some DAWs do this (like Pro Tools & Wavelab) and will be briefly covered in each section.
+This type of usage is called multi-mono, and the safety will be covered in each section.

 Some Daws have inbuilt surround plugins.
 There won't be covered here but I'll just say that Cubase/Nuendo has inbuilt surround plugins, and they will effect the audio in Ambisonics if applicable.

 The document will cover adapting surround effects for Ambisonics and vice versa and higher order surround (12 channels and above.)
 Since certain effects are hard to find for free in those formats.

 ## Basics

-It depends per effect, but in general, as long as the transformation or scaling of each channel is exactly the same, then you can use it in surround Or Ambisonics.
+It depends per effect, but in general, as long as the transformation of each channel is exactly the same, then you can use it in surround Or Ambisonics.
 When using surround plugins in Ambisonics, you need to make sure there's no special treatment for the 4th channel AKA LFE in surround.
 This information won't be repeated so you need to keep this in mind for every effect type.

 ## Equalizer
 Almost any surround equaliser can be used in Ambisonics and vice versa.
 Free ones include mcfx_filter, and IEM MultiEQ.
-Thus, it is multi-mono safe.
+The transformation for every channel is the same, so it is multi-mono *safe* for surround and ambisonics.

 ### Dynamics

 Any surround compressor or gate can be used in Ambisonics provided that there is 100% channel link.
 100% channel link means that regardless of which channel triggered the threshold, all channels are affected.
-0% channel link means that only channels which triggered the threshold are affected.
+0% channel link means that only channels which trigger the threshold are affected.
 Please do some testing yourself.
 The following reviews are written sarcastically.

 Reacomp INBUILT
 Since reaper 6 was released in 1886, a limited amount of inbuilt plugins have been enabled for multi-channel operation via the FX IO panel.
 Reacomp is one of those.
 You can run it in multi-mono, multi-stereo, or multi-channel, equivalent to a channel link of 0% to 100%.
 And the usual ample controls.